Belmont's Outreach Team

 Kevin has been teaching for more than 20 years, with a particular focus and skills around Special Educational needs, behavioral interventions, safeguarding, and leadership and motivation of staff.
 After 14 years teaching in secondary schools, he was appointed as Headteacher of Gloucestershire’s Virtual School, supporting Children In Care.

-Kevin has been Head at Belmont since September 2013, an outstanding special school supporting primary and secondary age children with moderate to complex needs.
+Kevin has been Head at Belmont since September 2013, an outstanding special school supporting primary and secondary age children with moderate learning needs.

 Summary of training available: